- What is a Quantum Circuit?

 Before implementing quantum algorithms on real quantum computers, it is important to highlight the definition of a quantum circuit concretely, as we will be building quantum circuits to implement these algorithms.

 A quantum circuit is a computational routine consisting of coherent quantum operations on quantum data, such as qubits, and concurrent real-time classical computation.
 It is an ordered sequence of quantum gates, measurements and resets, all of which may be conditioned on and use data from the real-time classical computation.

 A set of quantum gates is said to be universal if any unitary transformation of the quantum data can be efficiently approximated arbitrarily well as a sequence of gates in the set.
 Any quantum program can be represented by a sequence of quantum circuits and non-concurrent classical computation.

 Take a look at the quantum circuit below.
-You will learn in the next section that it implements the quantum teleportation algorithm.
+You will learn later in this chapter that it implements the quantum teleportation algorithm.
 For now, it suffices to look at the components of the quantum circuit.